XDR security

 andauth-mode

-parameter to point to a file that contains the password of the username specified inauth-user
+points to a file that contains the password of the username specified inauth-user

 .
-Alternatively, the value ofauth-password-file
+The value ofauth-password-file

 auth-password-file